SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/PillarboxAnalytics.md

 ### Validation

 Before submitting your app to production, validate it, especially after significant analytics updates.
-Contact the GD ADI team for assistance with the validation process.
+Contact our digital analysts for assistance with the validation process.

 ## Topics